This post contains affiliate links.

 What Are Lentils?

 Lentils are small, lens-shaped legumes that come in various colors, primarily green, brown, red, yellow, and black.
-They are known for their quick cooking time compared to other legumes, making them a convenient and nutritious choice for home cooks (👉 see how to cook lentils).
+They are known for their quick cooking time compared to other legumes, making them a convenient and nutritious choice for home cooks.

 Are Lentils Beans?

-Beans, on the other hand, can be larger and have different shapes and colors, depending on the variety.
-So, while lentils and beans are both part of the legume family, they are not the same, and they are botanically distinct from each other.
+Beans, on the other hand, are usually larger and have different shapes and colors, depending on the variety.
+So, while lentils and beans are both part of the legume family, they are not the same.

 Lentils Flavor

-When cooked, lentils have a tender yet slightly firm texture, offering a pleasant contrast to soups, stews, salads, and side dishes.
+Lentils have a nutty, almost earthy flavor.
+When you cook them, they become tender but firm enough to hold their shape.
+This makes them great in soups, stews, and cooked side dishes.
+They donโt readily turn to mush.
+They are, however, also great on salads.
 As we will discuss, there are differences in firmness, flavor, and texture among the various types of lentils which affects the best culinary uses of each type.

 Lentil Origin and Growing Regions

-Lentils have a long history, dating back thousands of years with origins in the Middle East and Mediterranean regions.
+Lentils have been eaten by humans for thousands of years and were probably first cultivated in the Middle East and Mediterranean regions.
 They are believed to have been one of the first crops cultivated by humans.

 Types of Lentils